 What is a Disappearing Island?

 Disappearing Island is a natural phenomenon; that’s where the magic happens!
 It is located in Floridian waters between New Smyrna Beach and Ponce Inlet.
 The daily tidal change is what makes this island shrink and grow.
-Essentially it is a big sandbar that appears during low tide when the water recedes.
+A big sandbar appears during low tide when the warm water recedes.
 When high tide hits, the islands, which are sandbars, disappear – hence the name.

-Disappearing Island is surrounded by amazing ocean views, the North Indian River-Halifax River junction, and Ponce Inlet Lighthouse, making it a perfect place to escape from the monotony of a working week and relax with your family & friends.
-Going to Disappearing Island Florida is like a getaway without leaving the country.
+Fantastic ocean views surround Disappearing Island, the North Indian River-Halifax River junction, and Ponce Inlet Lighthouse, making it a perfect place to escape from the monotony of a working week and relax with your family & friends.
+Going to Disappearing Island, Florida, is like a getaway without leaving the country.
 The second you arrive, you will immediately feel like you are in the Caribbean.

-The water is ridiculously clear and bright blue.
-The sand is immensely soft, and the vibe is unlike a typical beach day in Florida.
+The water is evident and bright blue.
+The white sand is immensely soft, and the vibe is unlike a typical beach day in Florida.
 We’ve visited many times, and I can tell you from experience that if you were blindfolded and arrived at Disappearing Island, Florida, you would assume we took you to the Bahamas or further south.

-Ponce Inlet is divided into two public parks.
-The park on the north side is called Lighthouse Point Park, while on the south side it is called Smyrna Dunes Park.
+Ponce Inlet is divided into two state parks.
+The park on the north side is called Lighthouse Point Park, while on the south side, it is called Smyrna Dunes Park.

 GPS Water Coordinates For Disappearing Island Florida